ioresolution/sddm-wired/README.md

 # SDDM-WIRED

-This is a fork of [sddm-wired-lain-theme](https://github.com/lll2yu/sddm-lain-wired-theme) that does a better justice to the [login page](https://fauux.neocities.org/login)
+This is a fork of [sddm-wired-lain-theme](https://github.com/lll2yu/sddm-lain-wired-theme) that reinstates upon [new login page](https://fauux.neocities.org/login)

 credits to [slowayyy](https://github.com/slowayy/SDDM-Lain-Wired/) for images and more.